wp-plugins/mobiloud-mobile-app-plugin/trunk/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Make your content shine with iPhone and iPad apps for your blog.
-The plugin delivers content and push notifications to your apps.

 == Description ==